The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: De-Enriching

 \begin{df} Let $\cat{K}$ be a $\dcentcat{A}_s$-enriched category.
 We will write $\DE(\cat{K})$ for the $\Vect$-enriched category obtained from $\cat{K}$ by change of basis along $\dcentcat{A}(\mathbb{I}_s,-)$, and will call this the \emph{de-enrichment of $\cat{K}$}. \end{df}

 To treat $\dcentcat{A}$-crossed (braided) tensor categories, we will additionally need a version of Lemma \ref{deenrichlaxmon} for 2-fold tensor categories.

-\begin{lem} Let $(\cat{Z},\otimes_1,\otimes_2)$ be a braided lax 2-fold tensor category \cite[Definitions \ref{DClax2fold}, \ref{DCbraideddef} and \ref{DClaxtensordef}]{Wasserman2017a}, with, for $i=1,2$, the braiding for $\otimes_i$ denoted $\beta_i$ and the unit denoted by $\mathbb{I}_i$.
+\begin{lem} Let $(\cat{Z},\otimes_1,\otimes_2)$ be a braided lax 2-fold tensor category \cite[Definitions 9, 11 and 12]{Wasserman2017a}, with, for $i=1,2$, the braiding for $\otimes_i$ denoted $\beta_i$ and the unit denoted by $\mathbb{I}_i$.
 Then the functor

-is braided lax monoidal with respect to $\otimes_1$, with lax structure given by:
+is braided lax monoidal with respect to $\otimes_1$, with lax structure given by

 for $z,z'\in \cat{Z}$.
-Here the morphism $\mathbb{I}_2\rar\mathbb{I}_2\otimes_1\mathbb{I}_2$ is one of the structure morphisms from \cite[Definition \ref{DClax2fold}]{Wasserman2017a}. \end{lem}
+Here the morphism $\mathbb{I}_2\rar\mathbb{I}_2\otimes_1\mathbb{I}_2$ is one of the structure morphisms from \cite[Definition 9]{Wasserman2017a}. \end{lem}

-We omit the proof of the lemma, it is a routine adaptation of the proof of Lemma \ref{deenrichlaxmon}.
+We omit the proof of this lemma, it is a routine adaptation of the proof of Lemma \ref{deenrichlaxmon}.

-Using this Lemma, one can prove, with a slight adjustment of the original proof, the following variation of the statement \cite[Proposition \ref{ZXmoncatpres}]{Wasserman2017b} that change of basis preserves (braided) monoidal categories.
+Using this Lemma, one can prove, with a slight adjustment of the original proof, the following variation of the statement \cite[Proposition A.27]{Wasserman2017b} that base-change preserves (braided) monoidal categories.
 The phrasing here is specialised to the case $\cat{Z}=\dcentcat{A}$ that we actually need.

 \begin{prop} Let $\cat{K}$ be a $\dcentcat{A}$-crossed braided tensor category.
 Then the linear category obtained from $\cat{K}$ by change of basis along $\dcentcat{A}(\mathbb{I}_s,-)$ is a braided tensor category. \end{prop}